Black-Wyrm-Lair/ToB-Tourist/Readme.md

 ### Introduction

-I thought it would be a neat idea in ToB to be able to go back and tour SOA, just for the hell of it.
+I thought it would be a neat idea in ToB to be able to go back and tour SoA, just for the hell of it.
 That's what this mod is all about.
 This places a book you can buy in Lazarus Librarus' Arcana Archives that will help you do this.

 ### Installation